Banta/rails_fyber_app/README.md

 Rails Fyber App
 ===============

-This application demostrate the use of Fyber API and render the results of the response.
+This application demonstrate the use of Fyber API and render the results of the response.

+More information about the API visit [http://developer.fyber.com/content/ios/offer-wall/offer-api/](http://developer.fyber.com/content/ios/offer-wall/offer-api/)